nchaulet/node-geocoder/README.md

 - `google` : GoogleGeocoder.
 Supports address geocoding and reverse geocoding.
 Use `options.clientId`and `options.apiKey`(privateKey) for business licence.
 You can also use `options.language` and `options.region` to specify language and region, respectively.
 - `here` : HereGeocoder.
 Supports address geocoding and reverse geocoding.
 You must specify `options.apiKey` with your Here API key.
 You can also use `options.language`, `options.politicalView` ([read about political views here](https://developer.here.com/rest-apis/documentation/geocoder/topics/political-views.html)), `options.country`, and `options.state`.
 - `locationiq` : LocationIQGeocoder.
 Supports address geocoding and reverse geocoding just like openstreetmap but does require only a locationiq api key to be set.
-  - For `geocode` you can use simple `q` parameter or an object containing th edifferent parameters defined here: http://locationiq.org/#docs
+  - For `geocode` you can use simple `q` parameter or an object containing the different parameters defined here: http://locationiq.org/#docs
   - For `reverse`, you can pass over `{lat, lon}` and additional parameters defined in http://locationiq.org/#docs
   - No need to specify referer or email addresses, just locationiq api key, note that there are rate limits!
 - `mapquest` : MapQuestGeocoder.
 Supports address geocoding and reverse geocoding.
 Needs an apiKey